Glycogen Storage Disease in Children

 How is glycogen storage disease treated in a child?

 Treatment will vary depending on what type of GSD your child has.

 For types I, III, and IV, your child’s healthcare provider may suggest a special diet to help control symptoms.
 Your child may also have to take certain medicines.

 For other types of GSD, your child may need to limit exercise to avoid muscle cramps.
 He or she may need to have a medical treatment to replace the enzyme that is missing (enzyme replacement therapy).

-What are the complications of glycogen storage disease?
+What are the complications of glycogen storage disease in a child?

 Glycogen buildup can hurt the liver and muscles.
 This can create other problems if your child has certain types of GSD such as:

 - Type III.
 This can cause harmless (benign) tumors in the liver.